logiquants/Logiquants-Website/content/blog/4-6-23-canadian-lumber-stocks-to-buy.md

 A couple of weeks ago, I made myself a list of Canadian Lumber companies to watch.
 After revisiting the list, there are 3 companies that stand out to me as good investments.
 Namely, West Fraser Timber Co Ltd (WFG), Canfor Corp (TSX: CFP), and Interfor Corp (TSX: IFP).

 ### West Fraser Timber Co Ltd:

+1. • Interlisted on the TSX and NYSE
+   • Annual Dividend Yield of 1.67%
+   • Share Price is $96.80
+   • Price-to-Earnings Ratio of 3.44
+2.

 * Interlisted on the TSX and NYSE
 * Annual Dividend Yield of 1.67%